nus-cs2103-AY2324S1/tp/docs/2101UserGuide.md

 Here’s how you can use it: `undo`

-List of commands that can be undone:
+Here's a list of commands you can undo:
 * `clear`
 * `createMember`
 * `deleteMember`